alpenumilch/fdroidclassic/README.md

 * App auto install via repo push
 * The tile based UI
 * The old xml based index format isn't supported
-* Support for very old version of Android (< 4.0).
+* Support for old version of Android (< 4.4).
-  * Currently minimum Android version is 4.4, supporting 4.0 would be possible with some effort, but I'm not sure that's worth it.
-  * Even on Android 4.4 we can't currently support TLSv1.2, which is bad.
-  * TLSv1.2 support on Android 4.4 is theoretically possible, but without using googles magic it's a lot of effort for very little benefit.
-  * There's some recent discussion around this here: https://forum.f-droid.org/t/lack-of-tls-1-2-breaking-apps-in-older-androids/9823
+  * Minimum Android version will be increased to 5.0 with the upcoming version 1.2 (the TLS support is bad on these old devices and it's really hard to maintain)

 ## Building with Gradle